AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Discussion

-\subsection{Discussion}
+Directly removing tokens with NSFW semantics can prevent the generation of NSFW images.
+However, it significantly disrupts the original intent of the prompt.
+To address this drawback, we manipulate the embeddings of each token in the image-based interpretation process, gradually eliminating NSFW semantics and observing changes in the generated images.
+We use the same 100 prompts as in the previous section.
+We evaluate the degree to which the generated images contain NSFW semantics and how closely they align with the original prompt semantics.

+Figure \ref{fig: image_int} illustrates the variation in the number of NSFW images generated and the semantic similarity between the images and prompts as the parameter $\beta$ changes.
+The semantic similarity is evaluated using the CLIP Score.
+As $\beta$ increases, the number of NSFW images decreases progressively.
+Although the CLIP Score also shows a decreasing trend, the overall deviation from the original image's CLIP Score remains minimal.
+This indicates that the NSFW semantics of the prompt are effectively mitigated while preserving other semantic information as much as possible.

+However, because this method directly modifies semantics within the hidden states, the resulting conditional embeddings deviate from the normal distribution, often leading to lower-quality images.
+Therefore, this approach is supposed to aid in understanding the representation of NSFW semantics within the text encoder.
+It cannot be directly applied to erase specific concepts from images.

+\section{Discussion}

-\textbf{Practicality.} Previous research \citep{qi2024ai} has identified key qualities for a safe and secure generative model, including integrity, robustness, alignment, and interpretability.
+\textbf{Practicality.} Previous research \cite{qi2024ai} has identified key qualities for a safe and secure generative model, including integrity, robustness, alignment, and interpretability.
 Building on this foundation, we propose that a practical defense framework should adhere to the following principles: First, the defense must be integrated, offering protection against both conventional threats and adversarial attacks.
 Second, the defense should remain robust amidst changing external conditions, addressing issues such as distribution shifts and adaptive attacks.
 Third, the model with the defensive mechanism should align with the original model, preserving its effectiveness and efficiency.
 Lastly, the defense should be interpretable, enabling the timely identification of anomalous behaviors to prevent potential hazards.

-HiddenGuard excels in these four areas compared to prior methods.
-Firstly, HiddenGuard maintains an accuracy rate exceeding 95\% across various models, significantly outperforming earlier approaches.
+AEIOU excels in these four areas compared to prior methods.
+Firstly, AEIOU maintains an accuracy rate exceeding 95\% across various models, significantly outperforming earlier approaches.
 Secondly, it requires only a small number of samples for data augmentation, simplifying updates.
 Thirdly, its classification process is transparent, and it provides interpretative tools to help users understand target prompts.
-Lastly, HiddenGuard does not impact image generation quality and incurs only negligible computational overhead.
+Lastly, AEIOU does not impact image generation quality and incurs only negligible computational overhead.
 These all demonstrate its practicality.